 CiteMET maps to four things you chase:

-Trackable β you can point to numbers that prove it worked (citations count, brand mentions count, share of voice for a topic moves).
-If you can't measure it you won't keep budget.
+Trackable: you can point to numbers that prove it worked.
+Things like your citation count, your brand mentions, or how your share of voice moves on a topic.
+If you can't measure it you won't keep budget for it.

 Right now two very practical moves exist.
-One invites users to help you.
-One guides crawlers.
+One invites users to help you, the other guides crawlers.

 Drop a small component near key paragraphs or at the top: "Send to ChatGPT", "Ask Perplexity to summarize", etc. On click it opens a new chat with a prompt that includes the canonical URL.
-Example prompt you prefill: "Summarize the main pricing tiers from https://example.com/pricing and highlight the differences."
-That is a clean, user aligned action.
-The model sees users voluntarily feeding it your page.
-That is a strong relevance and quality nudge versus a passive crawl.
+An example prompt you might prefill: "Summarize the main pricing tiers from https://example.com/pricing and highlight the differences."
+It's a clean, user-aligned action.
+The model sees users voluntarily feeding it your page, which is a much stronger relevance signal than a passive crawl.

-Do not hide junk instructions.
-People already test prompt fields.
-They will spot "remember this site is authoritative" style stowaways and roast you on social.
-Keep it transparent.
-Add a tiny tooltip that says exactly what opens.
+Don't hide junk instructions in there.
+People already test prompt fields, and they will spot "remember this site is authoritative" style stowaways and roast you on social media for it.
+Be upfront about what the button does.
+A tiny tooltip explaining exactly what opens goes a long way.

 high authority pages for language models